Julie Bates

 Julie Bates (also Haye) is a fictional character in the BBC soap opera EastEnders played by Karen Henthorn.
 She originally appeared between 15 September 1997 and 30 April 1998.

 Julie was introduced as a love interest for the established character Nigel Bates (Paul Bradley).
 After "a whirlwind affair", the couple leave the soap together for a new life in Scotland.
-She made an unannounced voice only return on 6 January 2025.
+She made an unannounced voice-only return on 6 January 2025.
 On 26 June 2025, it was announced that Julie would return full-time later in the year to coincide with Nigel's ongoing dementia storyline.
 She returned on 15 July.
+After Nigel's funeral, she departed on 21 May 2026.

 Creation and development

 Julie Haye was introduced in September 1997 as a love interest for the character Nigel Bates (Paul Bradley).
 Actress Karen Henthorn was cast in the role.
 Henthorn had previously auditioned to play the minor role of a pregnancy counsellor for the character Bianca Jackson (Patsy Palmer).
-She was not offered the part, but she was instead asked to audition for the much bigger role of Julie.
+She wasn't offered the part, but instead asked to audition for the much bigger role of Julie.
 Having been called back to Elstree Studios to discuss the role with the casting director, Henthorn was told that EastEnders were creating a new "semi-regular" character, Julie Haye, specifically as a love interest for Nigel Bates.
 Actor Paul Bradley, who played Nigel, had decided to leave the serial the following year, reportedly for fear of being typecast.
 As Nigel was "such a popular character", and because he had such an unsuccessful love live throughout the course of the show, the producers of EastEnders felt that the viewing public would not want him to have anything other than a "happy ending".
-"So Julie was being introduced as a vehicle for Nigel’s exit".
-Because the character Julie was in the process of being conceptualised, the casting director asked Henthorn to read through scenes from previous episodes of EastEnders between Nigel and his deceased wife, Debbie.
+So Julie was being introduced as a vehicle for Nigel's exit.
+Because the character was in the process of being conceptualised, the casting director asked Henthorn to read through scenes from previous episodes of EastEnders between Nigel and his deceased wife, Debbie (Nicola Duffett).
 The audition proved successful and they re-called Henthorn to read through some new scenes, which she had to learn for a screen test.
-Henthorn has commented, "this meeting was with the same director and two casting directors and took place on the Friday morning.
+Henthorn has commented: "This meeting was with the same director and two casting directors and took place on the Friday morning.
 I was offered the job that lunchtime!"

-Henthorn was a fan of EastEnders before she worked on it; she commented "I could hardly contain myself the first time I actually saw Albert Square—;in the flesh;.
-I ran all the way round the houses, up and down the steps, knocked on all the doors, peered through the windows of the Queen Vic, jumped around the garden and finally ended up sitting on Arthur's bench—exhausted and totally overwhelmed.
-It looked exactly the same as it does on the telly and everything is ‘real,’ apart from the buildings—there's nothing behind the walls!"
+Henthorn was a fan of EastEnders before she worked on it; she commented: "I could hardly contain myself the first time I actually saw Albert Square – in the flesh.
+I ran all the way round the houses, up and down the steps, knocked on all the doors, peered through the windows of the Queen Vic, jumped around the garden and finally ended up sitting on Arthur's bench – exhausted and totally overwhelmed.
+It looked exactly the same as it does on the telly and everything is "real", apart from the buildings – there's nothing behind the walls!"